 Placing tanglefoot or other sticky substances on the wrapped leader, or wrapping tape with the sticky side out around the leader, may also prevent infestation.
 Never place sticky materials directly on the tree, as injury may result.
 During egg-laying season, a nylon stocking can be secured over the leader as a barrier to the female white pine weevil.

-Corrective pruning of injured tops should remove all but a single, dominant shoot (one of the smallest) at the topmost healthy whorl.
+Corrective pruning of injured tops should remove all but a single, dominant shoot at the topmost healthy whorl.
 This promotes healing, resumption of vertical growth and straightening of stem form.
 Corrective pruning may be postponed until the year after weevil injury to ensure that at least one lateral branch survives ice and snow damage or repeated weevil attacks the following year.

 Special thanks to the Maine Forest Service for much of the content of this publication.

 Pest Management Unit

 1.800.287.0279 (in Maine)